-Pet waste seems pretty harmless, like manure or compost, but actually, it’s not!
+Pet waste seems pretty harmless, like manure or compost, but it’s actually not.
 Pet poop left on streets, pavements, yards, driveways, or along the sides of roads does not magically disappear or fertilize the ground.
 Animal feces left on the ground gets picked up by stormwater runoff and washed into ditches or storm drains, untreated.
 Unfortunately, it ends up polluting local streams, Bear Creek, the Rogue River, and eventually, the ocean.
 This pet poop contaminates water by carrying bacteria (like E. coli), viruses, and parasites that threaten the health of humans as well as wildlife.
-Also, it actually fertilizes the water because it contains nutrients that feed algae and other weeds, creating green, cloudy water unhealthy for swimming.
-The increased algae and weeds take oxygen from the water as they decay, which means there is less oxygen available for aquatic life and can cause fish to suffocate.
+Also, it actually fertilizes the water because it contains nutrients that feed algae and other weeds, creating green, cloudy water which is unhealthy for swimming in.
+The increased algae and weeds take oxygen from the water as they decay, which depletes oxygen that is normally available for aquatic life, causing fish and other life to suffocate.

 Untreated pet poop can close a recreation area, due to high bacteria concentrations in the water.
-This means that should the water be accidentally swallowed, or get in an eye, serious disease could result.
+This means that if the water is accidentally swallowed, or gets in an eye, serious disease could result.
 Those are some pretty scary side effects from such a lovable furry creature.
-Luckily there is a simple solution, Scoop the Poop and Dispose of it properly!
+Luckily, there is a simple solution: Scoop the Poop and dispose of it properly!

 Use the bag as a glove to scoop the waste, then turn the bag inside out and seal.
 You can keep a small bottle of hand sanitizer with you or wash your hands with soap and water when you are done bagging.

 DISPOSE OF IT!